joaolessab/brandnew-node.js-api-jwt-auth/README.md

 <h1 align='center'>Node.js API with JWT Auth</h1>
-<h4 align='center'>> 🔒 A simple Node.js API that connects to MongoDB, generates and throws back a JWT Token to the final endpoint</h4>
+<h4 align='center'>> 🔒 A simple Node.js API that connects to MongoDB,<br/>generates and throws back a JWT Token to the final endpoint</h4>

 <div align="center">